cylondata/twister2/docs/docs/examples/collectives/comms/comms_examples.md

     7. bcast
     8. partition
     9. keyed-partition
-5. stages : has to params
+5. stages : has two params
     1. source_parallelism : depending on the collective communication that you prefer select this number
     2. sink_parallelism : depending on the collective communication that you prefer select this number Example : For reduce communication it can be 4,1 as sink has to be a single point of receive in the reduction